Want to harness the power of Shopify SEO to get tons of paying customers to your store?

 In the “Collection type” section, click manual or automated.

-As its name suggests: an automated collection allows you to save time by having Shopify add products automatically to collections that pertain to them.
+As its name suggests: an automated collection allows you to save time by having the Shopify app add products automatically to collections that pertain to them.

 Stores with a lot of different stock can take advantage of automated collections to help streamline the process of adding new products.